evanmunro/lda-survey-exp/README.md

 #### Requirements

-It is is necessary to install the R package [dhlvm](www.github.com/evanmunro/dhlvm) for the models in the paper from Github using `devtools`:
+It is is necessary to install the R package [dhlvm](www.github.com/evanmunro/dhlvm) for the models in the paper from Github using the R package `devtools`:

 ```
 devtools::install_github("evanmunro/dhlvm")